sistedes/wordpress.migrator/README.md

 **QUICK (not so quick) and DIRTY (quite dirty)** utility to migrate from the legacy Wordpress-based SISTEDES Digital Library to the [DSpace 7.x](https://dspace.lyrasis.org/) platform.

-**This is an _ad hoc_ implentation** for the Wordpress-based SISTEDES digital Library that has been hosted at https://biblioteca.sistedes.es (now moved to https://old.biblioteca.sistedes.es) from 2015 until 2023, **and is not intended to be reused in any way**.
+**This is an _ad hoc_ implentation** for the Wordpress-based SISTEDES digital Library that has been hosted at https://biblioteca.sistedes.es from 2015 until 2023, **and is not intended to be reused in any way**.

+The tool logs **A LOT** of information, so that errors in the source legacy digital library can be detected and fixed before the final migration.

-NOTE: This is a work in progress.
+**This is a work in progress.**

 # Usage